 "...roughly half of transactions are offer date.
 Still coming in around 50% of listings [selling] at or over asking…”

-[Translation: They're selling on or before the date the Seller has asked that offers not be presented before, "bully offers" not withstanding...and they're selling at or over asking price.]
+[Translation: About half are selling on or before the date the Seller has asked that offers not be presented before, "bully offers" not withstanding...and they're selling at or above list price.]